wvlet/airframe/docs/airframe.md

 ## Design

-To configure bindings described in the above, we need to define a `Design` object using the following syntaxes:
+To configure bindings described in the above, we need to define a `Design` object using the following syntax:

 ```scala
 import wvlet.airframe._